2016 SME Women of Excellence Recognized

 Outside of work, Mandy has served as a Junior Achievement classroom volunteer, a fundraising volunteer for Southeast CASA, and for Lifelight, she directed recruitment, registration and hospitality for 2,000 volunteers as Leader of Operations Assessment Team in 2006 and 2007.

-Sharon Haselhoff, who received the ‘Women Mentoring Women’ Award
+Sharon Haselhoff – ‘Women Mentoring Women’ Award

 Sharon Haselhoff is the General Manager of Grand Falls Casino & Golf Resort; a resort that employs approximately 500 employees.
 She has 110 Managers and Supervisors and 50% are women.

-In an Industry where Women are typically the minority, she is working every day to break the glass ceiling.
+In an industry where women are typically the minority, she is working every day to break the glass ceiling.
 She will be the first to tell you she wants everyone to succeed.

-Sharon began her passion for being a Leader and Mentoring Women at a very young age.
+Sharon began her passion for being a leader and mentoring women at a very young age.
 While at Iowa State University she was the first recipient of the Political Science Legacy of Heroines Scholarship at the Carrie Chapman Catt Center for Women in Politics.

 She was recognized by the Corridor Business Journal as one of the 40 under 40 making a difference in community when she lived in Cedar Rapids.

 Sharon knows how to work and lead people to make them their best.
-Whether it be the girls’ basketball teams she coaches or in the office.
-She wants everyone to succeed and makes sure they have the tools to do so.
+Whether it be the girls’ basketball teams she coaches or in the office, she wants everyone to succeed and makes sure they have the tools to do so.

 Sharon is involved in the Iowa Gaming Association and sits on their board as their Secretary.
 She is a member of the Iowa Women Leaders in Gaming.
-Sharon has been a key component in helping mentor women in gaming the last 2 years.
+Sharon has been a key component in helping mentor women in gaming the last two years.

 In 2015, Sharon took an important step in paying it forward and continues to empower women by establishing two new Legacy of Heroines Scholarships at Iowa State University and funding the remainder of the Political Science Scholarship she once received.